Last Updated: February 21, 2020

 Other than the ‘normal’ curry puff flavours like curry chicken puff and sardine puff, Richie’s Crispy Puffs offers customers with localised treats like their Durian Puffs.
 Yum yum in my tum tum.

 If you have tried Tip Top’s curry puffs but wasn’t exactly impressed by them, not to worry: you should check out AMK Curry Puff instead (which used to be in Ang Mo Kio, but has since shifted Toa Payoh).
-As it turns out, the owner of AMK Curry Puff actually used to be a minority shareholder in Tip Top Curry Puff before it was sold to ABR Holdings!
+As it turns out, the owner of AMK Curry Puff actually used to make curry puffs for Tip Top Curry Puff before it was sold to ABR Holdings!
 If your taste buds are itching to find out what Tip Top Curry Puffs used to taste like in the past before it expanded to include franchise outlets, AMK Curry Puffs ($1.40) are the way to go.

 All curry puffs are made by hand and the crust is just of the right thickness: enough to give you bite at the folds but not excessive such that all you feel like you are tasting is flour.
 The potato filling is always fragrant with curry leaf and has a spicy kick to it – these curry puffs remain delectable even when cold and very substantial.